ebi-pf-team/genome-properties/docs/flatfile.rst

 There are five different types of Genome Properties.

-- PATHWAY: These represent groups of proteins that perform biochemical steps in order within a recognised enzymatic pathway.
+:PATHWAY: These represent groups of proteins that perform biochemical steps in order within a recognised enzymatic pathway.
-- METAPATH: These represent a specific type of PATHWAY where one or more of the steps within the pathway are described by another Genome Property.
+:METAPATH: These represent a specific type of PATHWAY where one or more of the steps within the pathway are described by another Genome Property.
 For the purposes of calculation, METAPATHs are dependent on their respective GP steps.
-- SYSTEM: These represent groups of proteins that work together to fulfil a role, but do not necessarily represent a traditional enzymatic pathway (for example, transport systems).
+:SYSTEM: These represent groups of proteins that work together to fulfil a role, but do not necessarily represent a traditional enzymatic pathway (for example, transport systems).
-- GUILD: These represent groups of proteins sharing overall function, but which do not represent a system.
+:GUILD: These represent groups of proteins sharing overall function, but which do not represent a system.
-- CATEGORY: These are organisational properties that allow the full set of genome properties to be arranged into a hierarchy.
+:CATEGORY: These are organisational properties that allow the full set of genome properties to be arranged into a hierarchy.
 These properties are not calculated.

 ===============
 Flatfile Format
 ===============

-Each Genome Property is represented by two files
+Each Genome Property is represented by up to three files

 + **DESC file** - a description of the GP and the constituent steps
 + **FASTA file** - a concatenation of fasta files that resolve to a yes for each of the constituent steps
++ **status file** - a record of binary flags recording whether the GP has been curated and is to be made public

 ---------
 DESC file